RxSwiftCommunity/RxPager/README.md

-// return true if there are more pages to be emitted let hasNext = { (page: Page) -> Bool in return page.last < 10 // arbitrary condition for the demo }
+// return true if there are more pages to be emitted let hasNext = { (page: Page) -> Bool in return page.last < 10 // arbitrary condition for this example }

 // create the pager